boydmeredith/jbreda_kilosort/README.md

 **4.** Make a new directory, move **only** preprocessed files into this directory.
 Check the size & request more quota on tigerGPU if needed

-We are doing this so we can copy only these files to tigerGPU
+We are doing this so we can copy only these files to tigerGPU (and then back to jukebox)

 ```
 --- in Spock ---